Cut Cross Entropy: 20x Memory reduction in LLM Pre-training through optimized cross entropy kernels

 D represents the size of our embedding vectors.
 Essentially every token in the batch gets an embedding vector computed.

-Note: E is computed in parrallel for all tokens, thanks to teacher forcing, the parallel nature of the transformer layers (self-attention) and broadcasting in modern deep learning frameworks like PyTorch.
+Note: E is computed in parallel for all tokens, thanks to teacher forcing, the parallel nature of the transformer layers (self-attention) and broadcasting in modern deep learning frameworks like PyTorch.

 These embeddings are then passed through the Classifier C⊤, to generate the logits.
 These logits are of shape:

 Thus for every token, we predict the log probabilities for every token in the model’s vocab.
-This is also done in parrallel.
+This is also done in parallel.

 As mentioned earlier, the Logits are then used to generate the probability distribution, used in computing the cross entropy loss.